nascenticity/munia/Factions/Religious Missionaries.md

 # Worlds Without Numbers Stats
-Faction size: medium
+- Faction size: medium
-the “missionaries” during the Quiet Year
+- the “missionaries” during the Quiet Year - they were up to some shady shit, iirc killed a guy who was going to expose them?

 Base of influence: ???
 (17 hp)